mbabynames search ✿

 Astrid Faye

-"noble and strong" (Astrid) meets "fairy, loyalty" (Faye).
+"divinely beautiful" (Astrid) meets "fairy, loyalty" (Faye).
 The combination reads as complete.
 Neither name overshadows the other.
 Faye (1 syllable) provides a firm close after the longer Astrid.

 Astrid Grace